Gastroschisis: Treatment

 Gastroschisis requires surgical treatment to return the exposed intestines to the abdominal cavity and close the hole in the abdomen.
 Sometimes this is done immediately but more often the exposed organs are covered with sterile drapings, and only later is the surgery done.
 Affected newborns frequently require more than one surgery, as only about 10% of cases can be closed in a single surgery.

 Given the urgent need for surgery after birth, it is recommended that delivery occur at a facility equipped for caring for these high-risk neonates, as transfers to other facilities may increase risk of adverse outcomes.
 There is no evidence that cesarean deliveries lead to better outcomes for babies with gastroschisis, so cesarean delivery is only considered if there are other indications.

 The main cause for lengthy recovery periods is the time taken for the infant's bowel function to return to normal.
 After surgery infants are fed through IV fluids and gradually introduced to normal feeding.

 Prognosis

 If left untreated, gastroschisis is fatal to the infant; however, in adequate settings the survival rate for treated infants is 90%.

 Most risks of gastroschisis are related to decreased bowel function.
 Sometimes blood flow to the exposed organs is impaired or there is less than the normal amount of intestine.
 This may put infants at risk for other dangerous conditions such as necrotizing enterocolitis.
 Also, because their intestines are exposed, infants with gastroschisis are at increased risk for infection, and must be closely monitored.
+Morbidity is strongly influenced by associated malformations, intestinal complications, and the frequent need for multiple operations.
+Neonatal mortality is higher in premature infants, in those with two or more concurrent complications, and in cases with an Apgar score below 7 at five minutes.

 After surgery a child with gastroschisis will have some degree of intestinal malrotation.
 About 1% of children will experience a midgut volvulus after surgery.